MeowLove/CentOS-One-click-Installation-of-Desktop-Environment-and-Remote-Desktop-Connection-RDP/README.md

 5. Install software that people recommend, such as browsers and input methods.

     (I posted a survey here http://www.hostloc.com/thread-466449-1-1.html.
-Respect the results of the survey and Chrome is installed.)
+Respect the results of the survey,  Chrome、Firefox is installed.)

 Let's get started (via root user)